-One of the great things about food is that much of it can be used topically.
-There is a plethora of books with recipes for food you use as lotions and oils on your face and in your bath.
+One of the great things about food is that much of what goes in your body can be used on your skin.
+There is a multitude of books with recipes for food you can use as lotions and oils on your face and body, or in your bath.
 A few of those recipes have been included in this article.
-In fact, when buying topical lotions and creams look for those with natural ingredients as the main ingredients.
+In fact, when buying topical lotions and creams look for those with natural food ingredients as the main ingredients.

 - 1 1/4 cup olive oil

 Blend salt and egg in a blender or using hand blender.
 Alternating part olive oil and then part vinegar, slowly add olive oil, then slowly add the vinegar, alternating part olive oil then part vinegar until all ingredients are well blended into the mixture.
 This becomes the consistency of mayonaise.
 Apply to the face, avoiding your eyes.
 Leave on for 10 minutes.
 Any leftover can be stored in a clean container in the refrigerator for a day or two.
 This is a great recipe for exfoliating and toning the skin.

 Add the ingredients to a bowl and mix until it becomes a gooey paste.
 Slather liberally on the face, avoiding the eyes and leave for 10 minutes.
 Rinse with warm wanter and pat dry.